 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Sympathetic Nerve Block, Ambulatory Care
+Sympathetic Nerve Block

-Sympathetic nerve blocks are injections of anesthesia medicine around peripheral nerves near your spine.
-You may need a sympathetic nerve block to locate an area of pain or relieve nerve pain.
-You may also need a sympathetic nerve block to help your healthcare provider guide your treatment.
-You may need a series of injections if your pain or condition improves after the first one.
+A sympathetic nerve block is an injection of anesthesia medicine around nerves near your spine.
+You may need a sympathetic nerve block to locate an area of pain or to relieve nerve pain.
+It may be used to help your healthcare provider guide your treatment.
+You may need a series of injections if your pain or condition improves after the first.
 If you have a clotting disorder, you may not be able to receive a nerve block.